Fluent85/pro-portfolio/README.md

 ## Motivation

-Design a martketable employer competitive portfolio that demostrates my skills as a developer.
+Design a martketable employer competitive portfolio that demonstrates my skills as a developer.

 ## How to use?